Billiken: Sports mascot

 In its heyday, the Billiken enjoyed worldwide celebrity.
 In the United States he became the athletic mascot of Saint Louis University, because the figure was said to resemble coach John R. Bender.
-The school's athletic teams remain the Billikens to this day.
+The school's athletic teams remain the Saint Louis Billikens to this day.
 A bronze statue of the Billiken stands in front of the Chaifetz Arena on the Saint Louis University Campus.
 A junior version of the Billiken became the mascot of nearby St. Louis University High School; a stainless steel statue of the Junior Billiken stands adjacent to the Danis Fieldhouse, on the St. Louis University High School Campus.
 Bud Billiken was a youth-club mascot for The Chicago Defender, and was created in 1923, and is known more contemporarily as the inspiration for the yearly parade of the same name held shortly before the start of the school year.

 The Billiken was the team nickname for several minor league professional baseball teams, including the Fort Wayne Billikens of the 1908–1910 Central League, the Montgomery Billikens of the 1910 Southern Association (a Class A league that ran from 1902–1935), the Bay City Billikens of the 1911 and 1912 Southern Michigan League (a league that dwelled in several classifications between 1906 and 1912), and the McLeansboro Billikens of the 1910 Kentucky–Illinois–Tennessee League ("KITTY League"), a Class D professional baseball league that ran from 1903 until 1955.
 McLeansboro is located in southern Illinois, 116 miles from St. Louis.

 Alaska

 In 1909, the Billiken began its appearance in souvenir shops of Alaska.
-In Nome, Alaska, an Inuit carver by the name Angokwazhuk copied a Billiken figurine in ivory brought to him by a merchant.
+In Nome, Alaska, an Inuk carver by the name Angokwazhuk copied a Billiken figurine in ivory brought to him by a merchant.
 Since that first appearance in Alaska, some Inuit carvers began to include the billiken in the collection of figurines they created.
 By the 1960s the Billiken was ubiquitous in larger Alaskan cities like Anchorage, and heavily touristed areas.
 Billikens were often carved from Alaskan ivory and were used in jewelry and knick-knacks.
 Often these souvenirs were accompanied by printed, romanticized Billiken lore.
 In Anchorage, the name was also adopted by merchants, as in the Billiken Drive-In movie theater.